-Entering its only fourth year on the Internet, YouTube is becoming a significant name and website for people throughout the world to upload, view, and share their videos.
+Entering its only fourth year on the Internet, YouTube is becoming a signific 26 name and website for people throughout the world to ugoad, view, and share their videos.
 YouTube, now a subsidiary of Google, using its Adobe Flash Video technology, can display a wide variety of user-generated video content, including movie clips, TV clips, and music videos, as well as amateur content such as video blogging and short original videos.
 The overnight success of YouTube, among other names on the Internet, has also given its users a chance to be overnight stars with just simply playing with their video camera and uploading and posting the result recording online.
 With the ease and possibility of popularity, people often compete for attention and subscribers, and hope to be discovered.
 But on the other hand, some people get attention and celebrity status without them wanting it or knowing it due to the very nature of the User Generated Content and the technology of Web 2.0; where dissemination of information is just a click or a copy-paste away.
 YouTube's viral characteristics can draw those who are not searching for fame or fortune, or non-users, to have a life-changing experience of popularity in an instant-for the subjects in the videos and even for viewers who access them.
 They are the cases where unintended popularity happens.
 It is from the Internet that these ordinary 'amateurs' become widely famous first before they are talked about on other mainstream media or old media.
-Being ordinary, authentic or increasingly found its logical point of reference in the onscreen and online antics of extraordinary and ordinary people supposedly just being themselves
+Being ordinary, authentic or 'real' is a dominant rhetorical device of fame that has increasingly found its logical point of reference in the onscreen and online antics of extraordinary and ordinary people supposedly just being themselves (Holmes, 2004; Biressi and Nunn, 2004; cited in Redmond: 2006, p.
+28).